O2 mobile help, issues and complaints

 If you have missed a payment or are struggling to pay your bill

 If you know that you're going to have a problem paying your next monthly bill or if your latest payment has failed to go through, then O2 actually has a team dedicated to helping out.
-You contact reach the Payment Management team on 0800 902 0217.
+You can reach the Payment Management team on 0800 902 0217.

 Direct Debit problems

-The Current Account Switch Guarantee should make sure that if you move bank or building society then your Direct Debits will move too.
+The Current Account Switch Guarantee should make sure that if you change bank or building society then your Direct Debits will move too.
 However, it's a good idea to make sure this has happened.
 You can also manage your Direct Debit via the My O2 pages of the O2 website.